There are many areas where we need random data.

 Please note, the same can be done with a regular function, like this:

-That’s fine for this context.
+That also works.
 But then we loose ability to iterate with

 for..of and to use generator composition, that may be useful elsewhere.